USS Charger: United States Navy

 On 1 August 1941 the four ships were delivered to the Navy for conversion before completion as commercial vessels.
 Conversion for naval duties was by the Newport News Shipbuilding and Drydock Co., Newport News, Virginia.
-Intended for transfer to the Royal Navy under Lend-Lease, the former Rio de la Plata was commissioned on 2 October 1941 as HMS Charger (D27), Captain George Abel-Smith RN in command.
+Intended for transfer to the Royal Navy under Lend-Lease, the former Rio de la Plata was commissioned on 2 October 1941 as HMS Charger (D27).
 However, the transfer was rescinded and the ship returned to United States control on 4 October 1941.
 The vessel was reclassified AVG-30 on 24 January 1942 and commissioned as USS Charger on 3 March 1942, Captain T. L. Sprague USN in command; and reported to the Atlantic Fleet.

 Charger's area of operations throughout the war was Chesapeake Bay, and her duty the basic task of training pilots and ships' crews in carrier operations.
 Men trained on her decks played an important role in the successful contest for the Atlantic with hostile submarines carried out by the escort carrier groups.
 Reclassified ACV-30 on 20 August 1942, and CVE-30 on 15 July 1943, Charger left Chesapeake Bay for two ferry voyages, one to Bermuda in October 1942, and one to Guantánamo Bay, Cuba, in September 1945.
 Charger was decommissioned at New York on 15 March 1946.

 Post-war service

 The ship was sold into merchant service on 30 January 1947 to the Vlasov group.
 After conversion the vessel became the passenger liner Fairsea, nominally for Vlasov's Italian managed Sitmar Line.
 Successive accommodation upgrades secured the vessel's long-term employment, mainly as a migrant carrier from Europe to Australia.

-Among the immigrants arriving aboard Fairsea in 1958 was the Gibb family with future Bee Gees Barry, Maurice and Robin.
-Also aboard was Skyhooks guitarist Red Symons.
+Among the immigrants arriving aboard Fairsea in 1958 was the Gibb family with future Bee Gees Barry, Maurice and Robin; and their infant brother, solo singer Andy.
+Also aboard were Kylie Minogue's parents and Skyhooks guitarist Red Symons.

 Fairsea was disabled by an engine-room fire between Tahiti and Panama on 29 January 1969.
 Primarily due to a lack of spare parts she was sold for scrap in Italy in 1969, the last of the four to cease operation.
 Her last surviving former sister Biter (later the French Navy's Dixmude), had been returned to the United States and sunk as a target in 1966.